 According to the 174th report of the Law Commission-

 “While broadly removing the gender discrimination inherent in Mitakshara Coparcenary.
-The broad features of the legislations are more or less couched in the same language in each of these Acts.
-The amending Acts of Andhra Pradesh, Tamil Nadu and Maharashtra add three sections namely, 29A, 29B and 29C but Karnataka numbers them as Sections 6A, 6B and 6C of the Act.
+The broad features of the legislation are more or less couched in the same language in each of these Acts.
+The amending Acts of Andhra Pradesh, Tamil Nadu, and Maharashtra add three sections namely, 29A, 29B, and 29C but Karnataka numbers them as Sections 6A, 6B and 6C of the Act.

 [i] Kanaka Latha Mukund, Turmeric Land, women’s property rights in Tamil society since early medieval times, XXVII/17,Economic and Political Weekly, WS-2 (1992)